nurcahyaari/golang-starter/README.md

 |-- src
 ```

-all global setting will place in infrastructure folder
+all global setting will place in internal folder
 all module will place in src